Who are the Democrats looking to unseat Lt. Gov. Stack?

 The Board of Pardons process, it is long.
 It is drawn out.
 It’s intimidating.
 That must change.
 I think the process now takes approximately three years.
 We shouldn’t have juveniles serving life without parole.
 That’s cruel and unusual punishment.

-I really have been enjoying watching Larry Krasner, your new district attorney, just take some common sense approaches, like getting rid of police officers that should be testifying, decriminalizing the possession of marijuana and refusing to prosecute those kinds of crimes, reducing or eliminating cash bail on different offenses.
+I really have been enjoying watching Larry Krasner, your new district attorney, just take some common sense approaches, like getting rid of police officers that shouldn't be testifying, decriminalizing the possession of marijuana and refusing to prosecute those kinds of crimes, reducing or eliminating cash bail on different offenses.

 We should not ever be in a position where we’re warehousing people; we should be in the justice business, and that needs to change.
 The platform of lieutenant governor, I think, can be very valuable in promoting that along with streamlining the process of pardons.